 About Marci Relying on her two decades of experience in federal legislative district offices, Rep. Marci Mustello will use her time in Harrisburg to enact policies to support job creation and expansion, reform property taxes, reduce government spending, eliminate burdensome taxes, and improve the business climate.
 Beginning in June 2019, she is serving her first term in the Pennsylvania House of Representatives after assuming office following a May 2019 special election.
 Rep. Mustello has been appointed to serve on the House Commerce, Human Services, Tourism and Recreational Development, and Agriculture and Rural Affairs committees for the 2019-20 legislative session.
 A life-long resident of western Pennsylvania, Marci was raised on the traditions of hard work and self-reliance.
 Prior to her service as a state representative, Marci most recently worked as a staffer for U.S. Rep. Mike Kelly.
 Also, she served as the president of the board of directors for the Butler County Humane Society, where she was responsible for overseeing the administration, programs, day-to-day operations and strategic plan of the organization.
 Marci is committed to improving the quality of life for all residents and making sure our children have the best education available.
 As part of her legislative priorities, she will protect our state and national Constitutions and will advocate for state’s rights, Second Amendment rights, and pro-life rights.
-She will also strive to enact policies and work with local government and law enforcement to end the opioid crisis, raise awareness of animal cruelty, and end the influence of special interests.
+She will also strive to energize our economy to provide good jobs and careers for all Pennsylvanians, help our agricultural community, promote fiscal responsibility, and work with local law enforcement to end the opioid crisis.
 Marci is a graduate of Butler High School and attended Butler County Community College, Slippery Rock University and Grove City College.
-State Rep. Marci Mustello represents the 11th Legislative District in Butler County, which includes the city of Butler; Chicora, Connoquenessing, Fairview, Karns City, Petrolia, Prospect and Saxonburg boroughs; as well as Butler, Clearfield, Connoquenessing, Donegal, Fairview, Jefferson, Oakland and Summit townships.
+State Rep. Marci Mustello represents the 11th Legislative District in Butler County, which includes the city of Butler; Chicora, Connoquenessing, Fairview, Karns City, Petrolia, Prospect, East Butler and Saxonburg boroughs; as well as Butler, Clearfield, Connoquenessing, Donegal, Fairview, Jefferson, Oakland and Summit townships.